 One major population included in any comprehensive needs' assessment is the at-risk populations (those identified as being eligible to receive services provided through Compensatory Education Funding).
 The data related to the at-risk populations indicate a generally successful program when comparing it to the state averages.
-State law requires that any student identified as Limited English Proficient (LEP) must be identified as at-risk.
-Therefore, one of the largest at-risk populations is LEP.
+State law requires that any student identified as Emergent Bilingual (EB) must be identified as at-risk.
+Therefore, one of the largest at-risk populations is EB.
 Based on student test results as well as graduation and dropout rates, the services provided to these students have demonstrated great success over the years.
-The district percent of English Learners (EL) passing the test exceeds the state's EL population in the categories of: All Tests Taken, Reading, Math, Writing, Science, and Social Studies.
-The other major reason students are identified as at-risk in the district is performance on the State of Texas Assessments of Academic Readiness (STAAR).
-The 2019 comparison of state and district at-risk students passing the various tests at the "Meets Standard" level or above indicates that the district percent (30.26) and the state (30.04) are similar.
-Neither the state average nor the district average is at the desired level.
-However, the district has scored equal to or higher than the state in four of the five End-Of-Course tests as well as 56% of all of the at-risk tests taken.